mmguero-dev/Malcolm/README.md

 * `curator` - code and configuration for the `curator` container which define rules for closing and/or deleting old Elasticsearch indices
 * `Dockerfiles` - a directory containing build instructions for Malcolm's docker images
 * `docs` - a directory containing instructions and documentation
-* `elastalert` - code and configuration for the `elastalert` container which provides an alerting framework for Elasticsearch
 * `elasticsearch` - an initially empty directory where the Elasticsearch database instance will reside
 * `elasticsearch-backup` - an initially empty directory for storing Elasticsearch [index snapshots](#Curator)
 * `filebeat` - code and configuration for the `filebeat` container which ingests Zeek logs and forwards them to the `logstash` container